Rebuilding compliance to unblock merchant activation

 • Eliminated bottlenecks in the file-to-approval workflow, enabling audits to be completed in one day instead of multiple days

-• Improved confidence and accuracy in file-to-source matching
+• Increased match confidence and accuracy

 Reflection